Skip to content

 When police in the United States were hunting the Beltway Snipers in October 2002, profilers told investigators to look for a single disorganised white male with a small car.
 John Allen Muhammad and Lee Boyd Malvo turned out to be two African-American men operating from a customised Chevrolet Caprice.
 The profile was wrong on almost every counted characteristic.
 Yet offender profiling, the practice of inferring characteristics of an unknown offender from the evidence left at a crime scene, continues to be used in homicide, rape, arson, and terrorism investigations across North America, Europe, Australia, and South Asia.

-This topic works through two things that need to hold in tension.
-The first is the genuine operational history of profiling: how the FBI Behavioral Science Unit built its approach through interviews with convicted killers, how David Canter's rival school at the University of Liverpool reframed profiling as applied social science, and how both traditions have shaped police practice from ViCAP in the US to the CFSL specialist investigative-psychology cell in India.
-The second is the empirical critique that has followed profiling into every court and policy committee it has entered: the meta-analyses by Snook, Cullen, Bennell, and their colleagues that found self-described profilers performed no better than untrained comparison groups on case-specific inference tasks.
+This topic covers two parallel threads.
+The first is the operational history of profiling: how the FBI Behavioral Science Unit built its approach through interviews with convicted killers, how David Canter's school at the University of Liverpool reframed profiling as applied social science, and how both traditions shaped police practice from ViCAP in the US to the CFSL specialist investigative-psychology cell in India.
+The second is the empirical critique: the meta-analyses by Snook, Cullen, Bennell, and their colleagues finding that trained profilers performed no better than untrained comparison groups on case-specific inference tasks.

 The FBI Behavioral Science Unit at Quantico began its organised criminological work in the mid-1970s under Howard Teten, who had been teaching applied criminology to FBI agents since 1970.
 Robert Ressler, John Douglas, and Ann Burgess formalised the approach in the late 1970s with an interview programme that eventually reached 36 incarcerated sexually motivated murderers across the United States, including Ted Bundy, Ed Kemper, and John Wayne Gacy.
 The findings from these interviews, supplemented by case file analysis, formed the empirical base for the 1988 monograph Sexual Homicide: Patterns and Motives and the 1992 Crime Classification Manual.